 Students themselves are often reluctant to seek help due to social stigmas related to depression.
 A mental health evaluation that encompasses a student’s developmental and family history, school performance, and any self-injurious behaviors should be performed to evaluate at-risk students before a treatment plan is made.

-The best treatments for college-aged students suffering from depression are usually a combination of antidepressant medications and talk therapies such as cognitive behavioral therapy and ?interpersonal psychotherapy.
+The best treatments for college-aged students with depression are usually a combination of antidepressant medications and talk therapies such as cognitive behavioral therapy and interpersonal psychotherapy.
 Depressed students are also more likely to benefit from exercise, eating a healthy diet, and getting enough rest than many other groups.